-- equity investments, energy project asset acquisitions and business acquisitions that we may fund from time to time - capital investment in current and future energy assets - material, equipment, and other expenditures for large projects
+- equity investments, project asset acquisitions, and business acquisitions that we may fund from time to time - capital investment in current and future energy assets - material, equipment, and other expenditures for large projects

 We regularly monitor and assess our ability to meet funding requirements.
-We believe that cash and cash equivalents, working capital and availability under our revolving senior secured credit facility, combined with our right (subject to lender consent) to increase our revolving credit facility by \$100.0 million, plus develop and sell transactions, tax equity transfers, and our general access to credit and equity markets, will be sufficient to fund our operations through at least February 2025.
-With the adjustments to the anticipated timeline for completing the SCE battery storage projects, we requested an additional extension to the maturity date for the remaining principal amount of the delayed draw term loan A under our senior secured credit facility, which is scheduled to mature April 15, 2024.
+We believe that cash and cash equivalents, working capital and availability under our revolving senior secured credit facility, combined with our right (subject to lender consent) to increase our revolving credit facility by \$100.0 million, plus develop and sell asset transactions, sales of tax attributes, and our general access to credit and equity markets, will be sufficient to fund our operations through at least February 2026.

 We continue to evaluate and take action, as necessary, to preserve adequate liquidity and ensure that our business can continue to operate and that we can meet our capital and debt service requirements.
-This may include limiting discretionary spending across the organization and re-prioritizing our capital projects amid times of political unrest, the duration of supply challenges, and the rate and duration of the inflationary pressures.
+This may include limiting discretionary spending across the organization and re-prioritizing our capital projects amid times of political unrest, the duration of supply challenges, and the rate and duration of the inflationary pressures, and other events affecting our liquidity.
 For example, recent increases in inflation and interest rates have impacted overall market returns on assets.
 We have therefore been particularly prudent in our capital commitments over the past few quarters, ensuring that our assets in development continue to align with our hurdle rates.